Are orchestra musicians independent contractors? Landmark court case says no, musicians are employees.

 Mars: In addition to what you have, take advantage of statutes that only benefit employees, such as civil rights statutes.
 In New York we have City Laws that only apply to employees covering paid leave time.

-The reality is that most orchestra musicians have always been closer to the definition of employee than independent contractor, but no one had ever challenged that status in court.
-Now we have a legal precedent to be considered employees, thanks to the Lancaster Symphony ruling.
+The reality is that most orchestra musicians have always been closer to the definition of employee than independent contractor.
+But no one had ever challenged that status in court.
+Are orchestra musicians independent contractors?
+Thanks to the Lancaster Symphony ruling, we have now an answer.
 Similar per service orchestras should take note!